 - Have you contributed to an open source project?
 Which one?
 What was your experience?

-- Have you built and run coreboot?
+- Did you build and run coreboot?
 Did you have problems?

 - Please provide an overview of your project (in your own words).